paven/birGit/README.md

 ---

-# use/know birgit - amend

-    b amend <commitish>

-some code is under development...

-# use/know birgit - rebase
+# use birgit - rebase

     b rebase

-some commands shape the way you work
+rebase you work on origin/master

 ---

+# use birgit - amend

+    b amend <commitish>

+some code is under development... this one jumps back to a previus commit.. and ammends it.

+---

+# know birgit

+executable files in a folder

+    cat ~/bin/birGit/birgit

+some code is just perfekt

+---

 # know birgit - design choises

-1. birigt should return results that are easy to pipe
+1. birigt reports should return results that are easy to pipe
 2. birigt should produce the same result independent of where in the repository you are standing with in you repository.
 3. birgit should be like you firm but kind grandmother

+---

+# know birgit - log

+    cat ~/bin/birGit/birgit_/log

+A simple example

+---

+# know birgit - ammend

+    cat ~/bin/birGit/birgit_/ammend

+A complex example

 ---